edergernot/NetmikoTools/README.md

 # NetmikoTools
 Little scrips to send commands to multible Devices

-discover_devices.py: add subnet and credentials to scan, then write hostfile and environment file.
+- discover_devices.py: add subnet and credentials to scan, then write hostfile and environment file.

-send_commands.py: send a list of commands or start with the option "config" to configure some commands
+- send_commands.py: send a list of commands or start with the option "config" to configure some commands.

-find_last_stp.py: after imput of IP and unsername, password it searches where last STP-Topology change comes from
+- find_last_stp.py: after imput of IP and unsername, password it searches where last STP-Topology change comes from.

+- create_pyats_testpad.py: creates testpad.yaml to use with pyats